raek/pladder/README.md

 To run the bot, run this command in the repository root:

-    python3 -m pladder.cli --state-dir test_state/ --command "type command here"
+    python3 -m pladder.cli -c "type command here"

-This will store bot state in the test_state directory.
-(It will be initialized the first time.)
+This will store bot state in `~/.config/pladder-bot/`, which will be created and initialized the first time.

 # Development Setup